apache/openwhisk-deploy-kube/docker/README.md

   * whisk-script-runner - An alpine-based utility image for running simple bash scripts that need the `wsk` cli available to them.
-  * invoker-agent - worker node invoker agent -- used to implement suspend/resume and log consolidation ops for a remote invoker
+  * invoker-agent - worker node invoker agent -- used to implement suspend/resume on action containers for a remote invoker